fatalis/LiveSplit.MirrorsEdge/readme.txt

     (Disabled for now) If you hold F10 while starting the game up, a debug console will appear.
 If something isn't working you can copy the output of it.

+    If you're wondering why it pauses awkwardly in elevators, it's because it only pauses when the game is actually loading something.
+Each elevator has a fixed "start-up" duration that occurs before anything starts loading.

 Changelog:

     1.0